You are here: Home / Teaching / Computational Neuroscience

 Retake exam.
 The course runs every semester, so you can repeat the exam regularly next semester, but be advised that focus changes between summer and winter semesters.
 This means that the exam in the summer will examine somewhat different material than in the winter, albeit the core will stay the same.
 Hence taking the repeat in the summer is not so advised.

 Further questions.
-For other questions on the exam please get in touch with Dr. Kay Thurley.
+For other questions on the exam please get in touch with PD Dr. Kay Thurley.

 Previous editions